 It is time to redesign traineeships.
 Seven elements to take into account:

-- Make the selection process more open and transparent.
 Be clear about the criteria, and open up application for everybody who qualifies.
-Also encourage people who already work in your organization to apply.
+Also encourage people who already work in your organisation to apply.

-- Tailor the program to the individual needs of the trainees.
-The more you are able to offer developmental opportunities that fit the needs of the trainees, the better you will be able to keep them connected to your organization.
+The more you are able to offer developmental opportunities that fit the needs of the trainees, the better you will be able to keep them connected to your organisation.

-Traineeships can be successful if organizations are willing to take a new approach.
+Traineeships can be successful if organisations are willing to take a new approach.
 Key words: open, transparent, not exclusive, tailor made and result oriented.